bernie43/claude-openai-proxy/README.md

 | Code Quality   | ⭐⭐⭐        | ⭐⭐⭐⭐⭐  | ⭐⭐⭐⭐⭐       |
 | Change Control | ✅            | ⚠️          | ✅               |

+## 🔐 API Key (Optional)

+You can optionally set an `API_KEY` environment variable for additional security:

+- If set, Cursor must provide this key in the API key field
+- Adds an extra layer of authentication to your proxy
+- Useful when deploying to public URLs
+- Leave empty to use without additional authentication

 ## 🛡️ Security

-- No API keys needed - uses your existing Claude session
+- Uses your existing Claude session for authentication
+- Optional API key for additional security
 - Local connection between Cursor and the proxy
 - Open source code for auditing